JasperBoom/genomescan/HPC.md

 ## bed
-This folder contains bed files for both hg38 and hg19 (named hg37) used by GenomeScan when performing variant calling or other analysis steps.
-The bed file describes the Agilent capture kits.
+This folder contains bed files for both hg38 and hg19 (named hg37) used by genomescan when performing variant calling or other analysis steps.
+The bed file describes the agilent capture kits.

 The 50bp flank files extend the regions by 50 basepairs.
-S31285117 is used for Agilent SureSelect Human All Exon V7 on hg19 (named hg37).
+S31285117 is used for agilent sureselect human all exon v7 on hg19 (named hg37).

 ## clinvar
 This folder contains the downloads from the ClinVar database.